dehingiadhriti4-cyber/CMOS_Design_NAMTECH/README.md

 - This all vales are fef into SPICE simulator, SPICE tool derive the threshold voltage, that threshold voltage represent the device NMOS
 - This is about the behaviour of the NMOS below threshold.

-# NMOS resistive region and saturation region of operation
+## NMOS resistive region and saturation region of operation
-## Lecture 1: Resistive region of operation with small drain-source voltage
+### Lecture 1:-Resistive region of operation with small drain-source voltage

 <img width="637" height="422" alt="image" src="https://github.com/user-attachments/assets/cf132d5e-5424-4ebb-a027-92e421bdc52f" />